 Buy From An Experienced Investor

 When you purchase a turnkey investment property from Homesmith, you can rest assured it is actually turnkey.
 We work hard to revitalize properties, never using cheap materials or labor.
-Our properties are move-in ready, whether you are planning on living there yourself or renting it out to someone else you can be sure you are finding a high-quality house in the Southern California and Ohio area.
+Our properties are move-in ready, whether you are planning on living there yourself or renting it out to someone else you can be sure you are finding a high-quality house in the Ohio and Southern California area.